phil-hanley/warehouse-location-optimization/README.md

 RETURN
 IF(ArticleSM = 2 && LocationSM = 1, 1, 0)
 ```
-This measure evaluates each row of the **Storage Location Data** table and looks for any **SM2** articles that are stored in **SM1** locations.
+This column evaluates each row of the **Storage Location Data** table and looks for any **SM2** articles that are stored in **SM1** locations.
 If this is the case, the measure returns 1, and if not, it returns 0.

 Then, we create a measure in our Article Summary calculated table: